jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	right there,
 	you know.

-DAN: That's me right there.
+Speaker A: That's me right there.
 	Too.

 JENNIFER:	Oh yeah.

-DAN:	Um...
+Speaker A:	Um...

 JENNIFER:	When w- you take over another person,
 	you take a- --